abacusmodeling/abacus-develop/doc/input-main.md

     [back to top](#input-file)

-- npool<a id="npool"></a>
+- pw_kpar<a id="pw_kpar"></a>
     - *Type*: Integer
-    - *Description*: devide all processors into npool groups, and k points will be distributed among each group.
+    - *Description*: devide all processors into pw_kpar groups, and k points will be distributed among each group.
 The value taken should be less than or equal to the number of k points as well as the number of MPI threads.
     - *Default*: 1

     [back to top](#input-file)